More than This (compilation album)

-More than This: The Best of Bryan Ferry and Roxy Music is a 1995 compilation album covering Roxy Music and the solo career of the group's lead singer, Bryan Ferry.
-The name of the album is taken from the song "More than This" from the 1982 Roxy Music album Avalon.
+More than This: The Best of Bryan Ferry and Roxy Music is a 1995 compilation album covering the band Roxy Music and the solo career of their lead vocalist, Bryan Ferry.
+The name of the album is taken from the song "More than This" from Roxy Music's eighth and final studio album Avalon (1982).

 UK release

 Track listing

 All songs written by Bryan Ferry except where noted.